CyberT33N/ufw-cheat-sheet/README.md

 <br><br>

 # Deny forward, incoming & outgoing
-- The following code will work with openvpn aswell with the nordvpn client with nordlynx technology.
+- The following code will work with wireguard & openvpn aswell with the nordvpn client with nordlynx technology.
 It will not allow traffic from your own device e.g. WLAN/LAN to any other Port than DNS (53), local (192.168.0.0/16), NORDVPN(51820) & OPENVPN (1197, 1194).
 - **If you want to allow outgoing you must add tcp 443 to your ethernet or wlan adapter**

 If connected to VPN we will allow only http, https & DNS:
 ```shell
 # Reset and enable UFW
 sudo ufw reset